 Side Effects of Too Much Coffee

-The downside to drinking coffee of any color is that too much of it can be detrimental to your health.
+The downside to drinking white or black coffee is that too much of it can be detrimental to your health.

 Medical experts agree that a healthy amount is around 3 to 5 8-ounce cups per day.
 An 8-ounce cup of coffee contains anywhere from 95 – 200 mg of caffeine.
 That should be enough to keep you going through the day.

-Here are some of the adverse effects of drinking more coffee than you should.
+Here are some of the adverse effects of drinking more white and black coffee than you should.

 - Prevents you from getting a good night’s sleep